 I've been scammed by Nathan Adams Other names to beware of is Roy Collins, David Luna, Jon latta all tried same scam tactics with me but after first time I knew to beware!!

-In reply to by tinan01
+In reply to I've been scammed by Nathan by tinan01

-In reply to by flowergirl
+In reply to Ok, so here's one that is by flowergirl

 I met a scammer Richard Hutchins POF dating site.
 Professed his love etc. I am reporting that I sent him 250 to Turkey because he as coming to see me and was in a car accident and broke his legs.
 I told him the pictures looked fake and why didn't he get treated in Florida.
 It was cheaper he said to get an operation in Turkey.
 If I didn't send 3000 he was going to die no treatment unless I help with the funding.
 I stopped communication.
 I was told I have no heart etc.